-You can go to ato.gov.au/instructions2015 and use our Work related uniform expenses calculator to work out your claim.
+To work out your claim, go to ato.gov.au and search for 'Work-related uniform expenses calculator'.

 - Add up all your deductible work-related clothing, laundry and dry-cleaning expenses. - Write the total at C item D3. - 3 Select the code letter that describes the main type of clothing you are claiming for: